 - And moreover, interjecting in other humans’ communication aiming to add value ends up in most cases considered as aggression, especially not being asked.

 To put all this into perspective, let’s consider the social network giants Twitter and Facebook and your behaviour there:

 - Are you liked by every single follower/friend of yours?

 - Do you like every follower/friend you have there or you keep them close for some other reason?

-- Do you appreciate every single burp of 140 or less characters?
+- Do you appreciate every single burp of 140 or fewer characters?

-The purest form of hypocrisy is to like everyone… And, if I may add, the greatest lie to oneself is to believe that everyone likes you.
+The purest form of hypocrisy is to like everyone… If I may add, the greatest lie to oneself is to believe that everyone likes you.